mbadler/TwilioEmulator/README.md

 ##change log##
+August 13
+  - Inbound calls from the dial pad now work - click on the dial button on the pad and the call will start, specify the voiceurl in the settings

 August 12:
   - New Http Log Tab , Shows requests received to the API at a Http Level and the results.
   - SMS supported , SMS Api calls and SMS verb in Twiml.